philcryer/fak3r.com/content/post/checking-for-and-fixing-broken-rpm-packages.md

 yum reinstall \*
 ```

 And once it was completed, everything just worked again!
 It feels like a punt, but hey, it worked - and nobody had to know... well until now, but I only shared to help someone else, so there you go.
-As always, hHave fun out there, but be careful!
+As always, have fun out there, but be careful!